chenchih/TechNote/PythonNote/Advance/FastAPI/Readme.md

     return user
 ```

-Please run the server first, and to run request as below:
+Please run the server first, and to run the request as below:
 > `import request, json
 > `requests.post(url='http://127.0.0.1:8000/register', data=json.dumps({'username': 'hellotest', 'password': '123456','email': 'hello@test.com'})).text`
 >> output with response_model=RegIn: `{"username":"hellotest","password":"123456","email":"hello@test.com"}`
 >> output with response_model=RegOut:`{"username":"hellotest","email":"hello@test.com"}`

-Notice above code, if you set response_model=RegIn all the data will be shown.
-I have create a Regout which will only display account and email.
+Notice the above code, if you set response_model=RegIn all the data will be shown.
+I have created a Regout which will only display the account and email.
 - Display all the data:`response_model=RegIn`
 - Hide the password: `response_model=RegOut`
 You can just remove the comment on the decorator of app.post